2. CONCLUSIONS – OUR THINKING (cont)

 ▪︎ unkind names or phrases our family called us, and any that we now apply to ourselves – lazy, over-sensitive, selfish…..
 (CD: “Mislabeling”)

-▪︎ perfectionistic ‘shoulds’ we use in hopes of making ourselves take actions that we’re resisting – “I should have know that…”.
+▪︎ perfectionistic ‘shoulds’ we use in hopes of making ourselves take actions we’re resisting – “I should have known / done that…”.
 (CD: “Shoulds”).

-❣️ When we change our negative thinking AND do emotional release work, that sensitivity & powerlessness diminishes (but doesn’t totally disappear), & then so does our suffering.
+❣️ When we change our negative thinking AND do emotional release work, that sensitivity & powerlessness diminishes (but doesn’t totally disappear), & then our suffering lessens.

 NEXT: CONCLUSIONS (Part 2a)